 PHARMAGOOD-BIOSIMILARS: intervention to promote the appropriate use of biosimilars

 This project aims to provide specific competences to Regions, Healthcare Authorities and other structures of the Italian National Health Service to promote appropriate use of biosimilars and avoid waste related to inappropriate use of these drugs.
-We aim to build activities and interventions in agreement and shared with healthcare professionals of the Regional Health Service to promote the rational prescriptions of the biological and biosimilars and to monitor their benefit-risk profile in clinical practice.
+We aim to build activities and interventions in agreement and shared with healthcare professionals of the Regional Health Service to promote the rational prescriptions of the biologicals and biosimilars and to monitor their benefit-risk profile in clinical practice.

 Educational and information activities

 The laboratory regularly carries out training and education activities on the topics of prescription appropriateness, adherence to therapies, pharmacovigilance and mental health services aimed at clinicians, general practitioners, pharmacists, health and social workers and citizens.
-The Laboratory coordinates with the University of Milan a Master's Degree in Clinical Research Methodology and with Italian Society of Internal medicine (SIMI) the SIMI WINTER SCHOOL, an intensive course for medical specialists on the management of the frail hospitalized older patient.
-Furthermore, the laboratory developed and regularly update INTERCheck-WEB® (https://clinicalweb. marionegri.it/intercheckweb/) a computerized support system for physicians and health professionals, to optimize the pharmacological prescription, which has been used in many studies and in several hospitals, long-term care and primary care services of the Italian NHS.
+The Laboratory coordinates with the University of Milan a Master's Degree in Clinical Research Methodology and with Italian Society of Internal medicine (SIMI) the SIMI WINTER SCHOOL, an intensive course for medical specialists on the management of the frail hospitalised older patient.
+Furthermore, the laboratory developed and regularly update INTERCheck-WEB® (https://clinicalweb.marionegri.it/intercheckweb/) a computerized support system for physicians and health professionals, to optimize the pharmacological prescription, which has been used in many studies and in several hospitals, long-term care and primary care services of the Italian NHS.
 Finally, a Drug Information Service is available through a call center for questions on the appropriate and safe use of drugs in older adults.

 International Consensus on Cardiopulmonary Resuscitation.